 Should you be interested in learning more and volunteering with one of the citizen-led teams, please directly contact the team leadership as noted below the organizational chart:

 Community Outreach: This team is focused on outbound communication with citizens across all aspects of the island via web, social, events, training, and more.
 Operating from a place of love – not fear – this team moves citizens through the stages of awareness towards action.
-Team led by Loren Bast (tech startup and media veteran from the Seattle Times) and Jan Carey (retired Department of Justice, Homeland Security, FEMA), with Allen Elliott (Information Technology, WFR), Stephanie Bell (social media guru), Susannah Arntson (event organizer), Captain Benjamin Berg (Active Duty Coast Guard Contingency Planner), and Leslie Marshall (RN, PhD, professor emerita).
+Team led by Loren Bast (tech startup and media veteran from the Seattle Times) and Jan Carey (retired Department of Justice, Homeland Security, FEMA), with Allen Elliott (Information Technology, WFR), Stephanie Bell (social media guru), Susannah Arntson (event organizer, graphic design), Captain Benjamin Berg (Active Duty Coast Guard Contingency Planner), and Leslie Marshall (RN, PhD, professor emerita).
 Jason Zimmerman from our training partner Empact Northwest is also involved and Rob Dalton (Executive Creative Director) advises this team.